Gurenduben/bitcoin-wallet/README.md

 ### PREREQUISITES FOR BUILDING

-You'll need git, a Java 11 SDK and Gradle between 4.4 and 6.9.x for this.
-We'll assume Ubuntu 24.04 LTS (Noble Numbat) for the package installs, which comes with OpenJDK 11 and Gradle 4.4.1 out of the box.
+You'll need git, a Java 17 SDK and Gradle for this

     # first time only
-    sudo apt install git gradle openjdk-11-jdk
+    sudo apt install git gradle openjdk-17

 Create a directory for the Android SDK (e.g. `android-sdk`) and point the `ANDROID_HOME` variable to it.